Direct Loans, sometimes called Stafford Loans, are low-cost, fixed-rate federal student loans available to both undergraduate and graduate students.

 If you have Direct Subsidized Loans, the federal government pays the interest on your loans during these periods of authorized deferment.

-If you have Direct Unsubsidized Loans, interest on your loans will start to accrue (add up) as soon as all of the loan funds are sent to your school.
-Even though you aren’t making any payments, interest is still adding up.
+If you have Direct Unsubsidized Loans, interest on your loans will start to accrue (add up) as soon as the loan funds are sent to your school.
+Even though you aren’t making any payments, interest is still adding up and the federal government is not going to cover these payments.

 The standard repayment term on Direct Loans is 10 years.
 However, you can qualify for a longer repayment term if you consolidate the loans or have more than $30,000 in federal student loans.